+Added sugar contributes extra calories without adding much nutritional value, which can be a major diet pitfall.
 Excess calories can lead to weight gain and then eventually to health troubles, which can be a slippery slope for our health.
-The extra sugar is also linked to elevated triglyceride levels and tooth decays.
+Extra sugar is also linked to elevated triglyceride levels and tooth decay.

-Filling up on products with added sugar could mean we are missing out on nutrient dense products.
+Filling up on products with added sugar could mean we are missing out on nutrient-dense products.

-The best way to find added sugar is by being ingredient savvy because simply looking at the nutritional labels aren’t enough.
+The best way to find added sugar is by being ingredient savvy because simply looking at the nutritional labels isn’t enough.
 While reading labels can be helpful, it won’t distinguish between added and natural sweeteners.